amirbaharvand66/amirbaharvand66/README.md

 [<img src = "TH.gif" width = "500">](https://github.com/amirbaharvand66/CLTPLUS)

-Normalized out-of-plane deformation of a rectangular section under torsion using two-dimensional elasticity for various aspect ratios a/b=0.1..3 (a and b are the length and width of the rectangular section)
+Normalized out-of-plane deformation of a rectangular section under torsion using two-dimensional elasticity for various aspect ratios *a/b*=0.1..3 (*a* and *b* are the length and width of the rectangular section)

 [<img src = "rec_sec_torsion.gif" width = "500">](https://github.com/amirbaharvand66/linear_elasticity)